 An ACT Government Website

-Funding: Light Rail Stage 2A City to Commonwealth Park: $575.3 million.
-Jointly funded by the Australian and ACT Government
+Funding: Light Rail Stage 2A City to Commonwealth Park is jointly funded by the Australian Government and the ACT Government, with a total investment of $575.3 million.

 The Light Rail to Woden project will be delivered in 2 stages: